telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Inspecting Browser Events

 Each log contains browser events that are triggered by user interaction.
-Each event stores additional information about the date and time it occurred, and the specific technical data associated with the event.
+Each event stores additional information about the date and time it occurred and the specific technical data associated with the event.
 Additionally, the `click` events contain a screenshot with an action pointer.

 Fiddler tracks the following events:
 - **click**